-• No significant difference between treatments was detected in 2016.
+• No significant difference between treatments was detected in either year.

 Protozoa

 These microbes are important to nitrogen cycling within soils.
 Protozoa mainly feed on bacteria and as they eat, they release excess nitrogen that is then available for crop uptake.